-17. Can controlled drugs be supplied via this PGD?
+16. Can controlled drugs be supplied via this PGD?

 All schedule 2 and 3 controlled drugs (CD) are excluded under this PGD, except midazolam oromucosal solution for the emergency treatment of status epilepticus.
-Morphine 10mg/5ml is not a CD schedule 2 or 3, it is however excluded and is in part B of the PGD.
+Morphine 10mg/5ml is not a CD schedule 2 or 3, it is however excluded on the PGD.
 Patients requiring these drugs should be referred onto the local GP OOH service if the supply is felt necessary in the OOH period however excludes opiate replacement therapy (see above).